TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 War Games - set mother base soliders hostile with non-lethal or lethal weapons

+Enable all buddies in motherbase - does not clear D-Horse and D-Walker if set from deploy screen and returning to mother base, the will however spawn off map, use the call menu to have them respawn near.

 Parameters:

 General Enemy parameter tweaks - switch to default if youre combining with a mod like TPP Harcore.
 	Increased enemy sight at night time, because it's always full moon/so bright anyway.